flotob/blockchain/_advocacy/euci-proposal-for-a-regulation-of-the-european-parliament-and-of-the-council-on-markets-in-crypto-assets-and-amending-directive-eu-2019-1937-mica-letter-to-the-chair-of-the-european-parliament-committee-on-economic-and-monetary-affairs.md

 organization: euci
 type: information note
 language: en
-pdf_url: "/assets/pdf/euci/provisional agreement (ST-13198-2022-INIT_en).pdf"
+pdf_url: "/assets/pdf/euci/2022-10-05_provisional agreement.pdf"
-preview_image: "/assets/images/advocacy/euci-provisional agreement (ST-13198-2022-INIT_en).1.jpg"
+preview_image: "/assets/images/advocacy/euci-2022-10-05_provisional agreement.1.jpg"
 file_size: 1626
-total_pages: 0
+total_pages: 380
-tags: ["crypto-assets", "regulation", "finance", "EU legislation"]
+tags: ["crypto-assets", "regulation", "economy", "European Union"]
 ---

 # Proposal for a Regulation of the European Parliament and of the Council on Markets in Crypto-assets, and amending Directive (EU) 2019/1937 (MiCA) - Letter to the Chair of the European Parliament Committee on Economic and Monetary Affairs